ArekX/MiniDI/README.md

 ## Custom Config

-You can specify which parameters will be injected yourself by setting `'dependencies' => []` configuration.
+You can specify which parameters will be injected yourself by setting `'dependencies' => []` configuration. `'dependencies'` can be set in multiple ways, as an array, class method or even callable:

+Example using array:
 ```php
 class TestClass1 {
 	public $testClass2;